 Program Structure and Content

-The structure of this program consists of 12 required classroom courses (36 credits) as follows:
+The structure of this program consists of 14 required courses (42 credits) as follows:

-Also required are three electives (9 credits), a research practicum of 10 hours per week for two semesters under mentorship (6 credits), a comprehensive exam and the production and defense of a scholarly dissertation.
+Also required are four electives (12 credits), a comprehensive exam and the production and defense of a scholarly dissertation.
 Fifty four credits are required for graduation.
 In the first three years, students take three courses each semester.
 The full-time program is designed to be completed in a minimum of four years.